 When it comes to word count, there are specific rules a student has to follow while writing a dissertation.
 One of the frequent questions that many students inquire about is, how many words is a dissertation?
 This depends on the academic year and the learning institution,

-but a standard dissertation often covers around 10,000 words for undergraduate and master's degree programs.
+But a standard dissertation often covers around 10,000 words for undergraduate and master's degree programs.
 Understanding how to divide the sections of your dissertation or share the word count between sections matters a lot in the overall dissertation.

 A dissertation usually follows a traditional structure, which typically includes: